Education

 Research

-• Neza (camino): Paving the Way for Contemporary Zapotec Resistance Poetry.”
+Neza (camino): Paving the Way for Contemporary Zapotec Resistance Poetry.”
 From Red Power to Wallmapu Libre and Land Back: Engaging Hemispheric Indigenous Resistance Movements, 9th Annual Graduate Student Symposium.
-Davis, California, April 26th-29th, 2021.
+University of California, Davis.
+Online, April 26th-29th, 2021.

-• “‘La cara de la nación’: Indigenous Women, Symbolic Erasure, and Nation Building in María Candelaria.”
+“‘La cara de la nación’: Indigenous Women, Symbolic Erasure, and Nation Building in María Candelaria.”
 D(eco)nstructing, Decolonizing and Democratizing Knowledge: Discourses from the Spanish and Portuguese Speaking World, 12th Annual Virtual Graduate Student Conference.
-Boulder, Colorado, March 12th-13th, 2021.
+University of Colorado, Boulder.
+Online, March 12th-13th, 2021.

-• “Speaking to and for the Other: Quechua in Aves sin nido.”
+“Speaking to and for the Other: Quechua in Aves sin nido.”
 Diálogos XV.
+University of Indiana, Bloomington.
 Bloomington, Indiana, March 2nd-3rd, 2018.

 Service